nplan/HomeButtons/docs/index.md

 ## License

-- The software is open source and licensed under the GNU GPLv3.
+- The software is **open source** and licensed under the GNU GPLv3.
-- The hardware is closed source.
+- The hardware is **open source** and licensed under the CERN-OHL-S-2.0.